ram1123/flashggFinalFit/README.md

 After setting the parameters properly, you are ready to run the signal fit steps.

-To run with systematics, you should set the mode to "std", make sure the correct configuration file name is specified in HHWWggFinalFitScript for the signal step, and then run the command .
-HHWWggFinalFitScript.sh signal.
+To run with systematics, you should set the mode to "std", make sure the correct configuration file name is specified in HHWWggFinalFitScript for the signal step, and then run the command `.
+HHWWggFinalFitScript.sh signal`.

 This should run the fTest step, providing the recommended number of gaussians to use to fit each signal category.
 If this runs properly, you should find a directory Signal/outdir_<entension>_<signalPoint>_<Process>.
 In this directory you should find sigfTest containing the gaussian sum f-test fits for rv (right vertex) and wv (wrong vertex) for each category.